 Though Coren received a surprisingly positive response, not all dog breeds made it to his final intelligence ranking of dog breeds.
 Rather, only dog breeds that received a minimum of 100 responses qualified.

-In addition, only dog breeds that were officially recognized by the American and Canadian Kennel Club participated in the obedience trials.
+In addition, only dog breeds that were officially recognized by the American and/or Canadian Kennel Club participated in the obedience trials.
 Fortunately, Bernese Mountain dogs made the cut and performed exceptionally well.

 How the Bernese Mountain Dog Performed